Giskard-AI/giskard/docs/open_source/scan/scan_vision/index.md

 ## Before starting

-Before starting, make sure you have installed the vision library of Giskard:
+Before starting, make sure you have installed both the base and vision libraries of Giskard:

 ```bash
 pip install giskard giskard-vision